jam-py/jam-py/Readme.md

 Make a stunning database apps for your business really fast, for **free**.

-Here is the invoicing Demo for **Heroku** which you can access from:
+Here is the invoicing Demo on **Heroku** which you can access from:

 https://jampy.herokuapp.com/